Tasevski87/Proffesional-ReadMe-gen/README.md

 # Proffesional-ReadMe-gen

   ## Description
-Proffesional-ReadMe-gen it is a back end developed application which is created to generatehigh quality README.md file depending on a series of question that user is answering in terminal comand line.
+Proffesional-ReadMe-gen it is a back end developed application which is created to generate high quality README.md file depending on a series of question that user is answering in terminal comand line.

 ------------------------------------------------
 # Table of Contents